bipubipu/Algorithm/Diff two arrays.md

   return newArr.concat(arr2.filter(elem => arr1.indexOf(elem)<0));
 }
 ```
-When I actually implement this, I came across a problem.
-I used push method first.
-But when I did testing, I found [] is pushed
-to the array as well.
-I get an array after using filter, which is not suitable to use push as push applies to single element.
+When I actually implement this, I came across a problem. '[]' is in the answer.
+I realised that I used push method first.
+I will get an array after using filter, which is not suitable to use push as push applies to single element.
 So I took another way to merge arrays, which is concat.

 ## Other solutions
 ```